JLopez662/PMTG/README.md

 ## Usage Instructions

 1. **Prepare the Scripts**
-   Ensure that `chronogram.py` and `chronogram.sh` are both located in the same directory.
+   Ensure that `chronogram.py` and `chronogram.sh` filed are both located in the same directory.

 2. **Set Script Permissions**
    Open a terminal and navigate to the directory containing the scripts.
 Give executable permissions to the shell script using the command: